hartwigmedical/hmftools/serve/README.md

    - In case a DEL can be left-aligned a hotspot is generated for every position between the left-aligned position and the actual position.
  - In case the mutation is caused by an inframe insertion (INS) there are two flavors based on the length of the insertion:
    1. In case 1 amino acid is inserted, hotspots are generated for every trinucleotide coding for that amino acid.
    1. In case multiple amino acids are inserted, one of the potentially many hotspots is generated.
-This is just for the practical reason to put a limit on the (exponential) number of variants implying a multi-amino-acid insert.
+This is just for practical reasons to put a limit on the (exponential) number of variants that can code for a multi-amino-acid insert.
  - In case of a complex deletion/insertion (DELINS) the rules for hotspot generation for deletions and insertions are extrapolated.
  Hence, the reference sequence is assumed to be deleted, and one new nucleotide sequence is inserted unless the insertion is 1 amino acid in which case hotspots are generated for all trinucleotides coding for the inserted amino acid.